l7mp/stunner-auth-service/README.md

 ```

 Furthermore, suppose that public IP for the LoadBalancer service that exposes this gateway is
-`1.2.3.4` and assume the following request to the `getTurnAuth` API: `GET
+`1.2.3.4` and assume the following request to the `getTurnAuth` API:
-/?service=turn&username=mbzrxpgjys`.
-Then, the returned TURN credential will be as follows
+`GET/?service=turn&username=mbzrxpgjys`.
+Then, the returned TURN credential will be as follows:

 ```js
 {